EvanSays/espruino_quake/Rapid_Protoyping_Javascript_and_Hardware.md

 ### Fetching USGS data.

-The code example above, used the [http library](http://www.espruino.com/Reference#http) to fetch the contents from a webpage.
-Looking at the docs, I found thats exactly what I wanted to do, grab the contents of the [USGS hourly results](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_hour.geojson), then [JSON.parse](http://www.espruino.com/Reference#JSON) the results.
+The code example above used the [http library](http://www.espruino.com/Reference#http) to fetch the contents from a webpage.
+Looking at the docs, I found that's exactly what I wanted to do, grab the contents of the [USGS hourly results](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_hour.geojson), then [JSON.parse](http://www.espruino.com/Reference#JSON) the results.

 ```
 function getData() {